ArduPilot/ardupilot_wiki/common/source/docs/common-basic-operation.rst

 Outputs
 -------
 Outputs are provided to activate servos, motors, relays, etc. to control the vehicle.
-Any autopilot output can be assigned the desired vehicle control output function via the SERVOx_FUNCTION parameters.
+Any autopilot output can be assigned the desired vehicle control output function via the ``SERVOx_FUNCTION`` parameters.
+Note that outputs do NOT necessarily correspond to any RC input, unless their function is set to RCPassThru.

 Sensors
 -------